 On April 15, 2022, a purported shareholder class action complaint, Ortmann v.
 Aurinia Pharmaceuticals, Inc. et al., case no. 1:22-cv-02185, was filed in the United States District Court for the Eastern District of New York (Eastern District of New York), naming us and certain of our officers as defendants.
 The lawsuit alleges that we made materially false and misleading statements regarding our financial guidance and commercial prospects in violation of certain federal securities laws.
 The plaintiff seeks unspecified monetary damages on behalf of the putative class and an award of costs and expenses, including reasonable attorneys' fees.
 On June 2, 2022, the case was transferred from the Eastern District of New York to the United States District Court for the District of Maryland.
 On February 20, 2023, the Court appointed a lead plaintiff and approved the lead plaintiff's selection of lead counsel.
 On May 22, 2023 the lead plaintiff filed their amended complaint.
-We intend to continue vigorously defending ourselves in this action, including, among other things, filing a motion to dismiss the amended complaint once the Court authorizes us to do so.
+On October 20, 2023, we filed a motion to dismiss the amended complaint.
+We intend to continue vigorously defending ourselves in this action.